 Addition Reaction Explanation

 But only chemical compounds containing multiple bond character can undergo an addition reaction as a double or triple bond is usually broken to form the required single bonds.
-An addition reaction is essentially a reverse decomposition reaction wherein a decomposition reaction is a reaction where one compounds one or more elements or compounds.
+An addition reaction is essentially a reverse of a decomposition reaction wherein a decomposition reaction is a reaction where one compound decomposes into one or more elements or compounds.
 Looking at an example of an addition reaction, hydrochlorination of propane (an alkene), for which the equation is